 Q. What are the grade point requirements for Civitas?

 A. Civitas students are required to maintain an overall GPA of 3.0.
-If at the end of his/her freshman year a Civitas student has a GPA less than 3.0, he/she will be given a semester to improve the GPA.
+If at the end of his/her freshman year a Civitas student has a GPA less than 3.0, he/she will be given a semester to improve their GPA.
 A GPA less than 3.0 any semester thereafter will constitute grounds for dismissal from the program.

 Q. Are there other requirements for the program?

-A. Civitas is an honors program based on the notion of citizenship, participating responsibly in the life of the community.
+A. Civitas is an honors program based on the notion of citizenship.
 As such, we encourage you to be involved in as many aspects of college life as possible, whether in student organizations, residence hall leadership, volunteer activities on or off campus, or other venues.
-Along with that encouragement, we expect you to be a good citizen of the Civitas program by participating in Civitas activities, including student meetings/gatherings, presentations by outside speakers as well as by your fellow students.
+We also expect you to be a good citizen of the Civitas program by participating in Civitas activities such as social events, meetings, and presentations by outside speakers or your fellow students.

 Q. Who teaches Civitas classes?

 A. It is our belief that the best students deserve the best instructors.
-Many of Augustana's professors who teach Civitas classes have been recipients of or nominees for the college’s highest teaching awards.
+Many of the professors who teach Civitas classes have received or been nominated for the college’s highest teaching awards.
 A number of those professors have also written books that are highly respected in their academic discipline.
-CIVT 201 classes, though taught by a single professor, also feature contributions from a number of other professors, administrators, and staff on campus.
-CIVT 202-204 classes are designed to be team taught by professors from different disciplines; when that is not the case, the voice of the individual professor will be augmented by those of other professors or guest speakers with topical expertise.
+All Civitas courses are designed either to be team taught by professors from different disciplines or be augmented through guest lectures that can provide interdisciplinary topical expertise.